 Living and working as a digital nomad is growing in popularity as internet capabilities expand globally.
 If you have incurable wanderlust, you are in for a treat with such a career move.
 Working as a digital nomad or virtual expat gives you the opportunity to quench your travel thirst in dynamic and exciting ways.

-Now before I dive too deep into this topic, let me clarify what I mean by a digital nomad.
+Before diving too deep into this topic, let me clarify what I mean by a digital nomad.
 For definitive purposes, a digital nomad is an individual who utilizes technology as their primary means of maintaining a location-independent lifestyle.
 This could be through employment, entrepreneurship, residual income, or retirement.

 For the purpose of clarity, I use the terms digital nomad and virtual expat interchangeably throughout this post.
 However, keep in mind that a digital nomad does not necessarily have to live outside of their passport country.
 Though living abroad is generally accepted as a major part of this lifestyle.